mysterix5/SortGame/README.md

 This algorithm is necessary because it is used for creating levels.
 New levels are randomly generated and then checked for solvability.
 Also getting a hint is very important because the game can be really really hard.

+When trying to solve this game the main problem is, that you can reach the same game states over and over again.
+To manage this problem it is necessary to hash the game states that have been already visited and cancel solving pathes that have been already visited.
+It is also necessary to sort the playing field before hashing because this also excludes tons of additional permutations.

+Currently the solving algorithm is implemented as depth search:
+ - There is a list of game states to be checked during the solving algorithm; starting with the initial state
+ - The legal moves are computed
+ - The game state resulting from the first legal move is added to the list.
+Several things are checked:
+  - is the game won?
+  - has this state been visited before?